 - Arrange 4 Romano peppers on a baking tray lined with parchment paper and roast for 15-20 minutes turning once till softened and the skin turns black, then leave to cool.

 - Prepare the peppers by peeling off the skin, remove the stem and slice open to remove all the seeds.
 Set aside the prepared peppers and discard the skin, stem and seeds.

 Make the soup

-- In a medium saucepan make a soffitto by heating oil then add the carrots, celery and onion.
+- In a medium saucepan make a soffitto by heating 2 tablespoons olive oil then add 1 large carrot sliced , 1 stalk celery and 1 medium onion.
 Sauté on medium heat stirring occasionally till softened.

-- Add the peppers and potatoes, then stir in the stock.
-Taste for seasoning and add salt if required.
+- Add the peppers and 3 medium potatoes, then stir in 1 litre vegetable/chicken stock.
+Taste for seasoning and add ½ teaspoon salt if required.
 Cover and simmer on medium heat for 30 minutes, stirring occasionally.

 - Remove from the heat and purée using a hand held blender.
-Garnish with red pepper flakes, breadcrumbs and a drizzle of olive oil.
+Garnish with ¼ teaspoon red pepper flakes, 3 tablespoons breadcrumbs and a drizzle of olive oil.
 Serve warm or at room temperature.

 The ingredients here on EOTF are set out in grams & milliliters and in US cups & spoons.